syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### renderBaseline `boolean`
 {:#members:renderbaseline}

-Enables or Disables rendering baselines in Gantt , when enabled baseline is rendered in gantt
+Enables or Disables rendering baselines in Gantt , when enabled baseline is rendered in Gantt

 #### Default Value: